thanushree267/thanushree267/README.md

 # 👋 Hello there, I'm Thanushree!

-🎓 I'm a Computer Science Engineering student with a CGPA of 9.12, aspiring to become a Machine Learning Engineer.
+🎓 I'm a Computer Science Engineering student with a CGPA of 9.12, aspiring to become a skilled Software Engineer.
 💻 Passionate about programming, AI/ML, and solving real-world problems through innovative technology.
 🚀 I love building meaningful projects, exploring new algorithms, and working on impactful research.